Bankruptcy Fraud Lawyer in Tampa

-Over the last decade, law enforcement agencies in Florida and across the country have aggressively pursued individuals suspected of committing bankruptcy fraud.
+Over the last decade, law enforcement agencies in Hillsborough County and across Florida have aggressively pursued individuals suspected of committing bankruptcy fraud.
 This is in part due to the economic recession of 2007 and the consequential hardships that have been experienced by individuals and homeowners nationwide.
 It is a serious federal offense, and if you believe that you may be charged with bankruptcy fraud or that allegations of this type of fraud may be raised against you, immediately consult with a Tampa bankruptcy fraud lawyer to discuss your charges.

 Joffe Law, P.A. offers residents of Hillsborough County and the surrounding areas experienced legal counsel.
 Our team of professionals have spent decades protecting the rights of clients and have an in-depth understanding of the complexities and nuances associated with white collar crimes like bankruptcy fraud.
 We can provide your unique bankruptcy fraud case with the time and attention that it deserves and help you protect your assets and legal rights.
 If you may be facing allegations of bankruptcy fraud, there are a few things you may want to know.
-Below, we will take a look at how bankruptcy fraud is prosecuted, what the possible penalties are, how it is defined, and what defenses could be available to defendants.
+Below, we will take a look at how bankruptcy fraud is prosecuted in Tampa, what the possible penalties are, how it is defined, and what defenses could be available for this complex type of federal criminal case.

 Do not say anything that might incriminate you.
 Speak with an attorney first.